needmorecode/carmelo/README.md

 Start from here
 ----------------------------
-**Pre-requisites**: Please have Maven 3.x, Eclipse and MySQL 5.6.x installed.
+**Pre-requisites**: Please have Java 1.8, Maven 3.x, Eclipse and MySQL 5.6.x installed.

 Build
 -----